Tell Congress: Equality for All Women!

 Tell Congress to ratify the CEDAW treaty in order to grant women everywhere equal human rights.

 CEDAW, also known as the Women's Treaty and the Convention on the Elimination of All Forms of Discrimination Against Women, calls for the equal treatment of women everywhere with regards to domestic violence, maternal health, economic security, and human trafficking.
-While the United States has signed the treaty, it still has yet to ratify it.

 The US needs to ratify CEDAW in order to continue the discussion of women's rights and equality in an international forum.
 Sign the petition asking Congress to do the right thing for women around the world and ratify the Women's Treaty.